rzarajczyk/rzarajczyk.github.io/docs/macos-docker-without-docker-desktop.md

 * :white_check_mark: multi-architecture support (by CPU emulation) - see [this link](macos-running-amd64-images-on-apple-m1.md)

-It's also worth mentioning, that there are [existing online reports](https://kumojin.com/en/colima-alternative-docker-desktop/) stating that colima runs faster then the original Docker Desktop.
+It's also worth mentioning, that there are [existing online reports](https://kumojin.com/en/colima-alternative-docker-desktop/) stating that colima performs better than the original Docker Desktop.

 ## Verdict: Colima is better
 While both Podman and Colima works fine, **for me Colima is much better tool** due to better compatibility with other software.